shubhamthorat07/SQL-Series/README.md

 About SQL

-In this SQL Series, we will try to learn about SQL and why it is used
+In this SQL Series, we will try to learn about SQL and why it is used.